Edinburgh, Scotland

 When we asked people about industries and career opportunities in Edinburgh, they reponded:

 "The main and fastest growing industry here is Finance & Banking.
 With Royal Bank of Scotland (RBS) and Halifax/Bank of Scotland (HBOS) based here, quite a few British people move up from London for a better life balance.
 That being said, the property market has ballooned up here and is still strong now, even when London is starting to dip.
 It can be very difficult to buy a property at the moment.
-Most people find jobs through the newspaper Scotland on Sunday (scotsman.com); s1jobs.com, or monster.co.uk," wrote one member in Edinburgh.
+Most people find jobs through the newspaper Scotland on Sunday (scotsman.com); s1jobs.com, or monster.co.uk," explained one expat living in Edinburgh, Scotland.

 What is life like in Edinburgh?